Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Code being exercised by tests
 - [ ] The absence of defects in code
-- [ ] The quality of unit tests being written
+- [ ] The quality of Unit Tests being written
 - [ ] The ratio of number of tests to lines of code in the system being tested
 - [ ] When a feature is done

 _[⬆ Back to Top](#table-of-contents)_

 258.  ### Question259
-What is a unit test?
+What is a Unit Test?

 - [ ] A technique for ensuring that units of co-dependent or clustered computers perform correctly.
 - [x] A test that isolates and verifies individual units of source code.